What to Do and See in Mialet

 Pink Mallow flowers bloom near a serene lake, under a clear blue sky.

-Le Barrage (reservoir) de Miallet lies just 1.4 km from the village centre and features a circular walking trail of about 9 km which is a popular spot for walkers and cyclists.
-It is also an important bird sanctuary and has a ‘visual barrier’ where you can see the Great Crested Grebe, Mallard, Grey Heron, Water Hen and Coot.
-The Miallet reservoir is a stopover for many migratory birds.
-During the two migration periods of autumn and spring, sometimes rare or accidental species may park on the reservoir.
-Examples include Osprey, Winter Teal, Common Pochard, Shovel Ducks, Pintail, or Gadwall.
-You can also see mudflat species such as the Redshank, the Dunlin, the Curlew and the Little Ringed Plover.
+Only 1.4 km from the village centre, the Barrage de Mialet (reservoir) is a beautiful natural spot beloved by walkers, cyclists, and birdwatchers.
+A circular trail of roughly 9km invites you to explore this peaceful landscape.
+The reserve serves as a bird sanctuary and stopover on migration routes, where you can spot species such as the Great Crested Grebe, Mallard, Grey Heron, Water Hen, and Coot.
+During the autumn and spring migration periods, rare or accidental species may visit the reservoir, including Osprey, Winter Teal, Common Pochard, Shovel Ducks, Pintail, and Gadwall.
+You can also spot mudflat species such as Redshank, Dunlin, Curlew and the Little Ringed Plover.

-The area is famous for the Pearl Mussel and endangered species such as an amphibian called The Yellow-Bellied Ringer, the Mercury Agrion dragonfly, a butterfly called Checkerboard of the Successor, a white-clawed Crayfish and two fish, the Sculpin and Lamprey of Planer.
+Nature enthusiasts will appreciate its rare amphibians, and the area is known for the Pearl Mussel and endangered species, such as the Yellow-Bellied Ringer amphibian, the Mercury Agrion dragonfly, as well as various butterflies, a white-clawed crayfish, and two fish species: the Sculpin and Lamprey of Planer.
+Fishing is permitted here with a licence available from the village post office.
 You can fish in the reservoir for Pike, Perch, Carp, Black Bass, Roach and Tench.
-A fishing licence can be obtained from the Mialet post office.

 Check Availability